enkidevs/curriculum/lua/roblox-studio/properties-iii/transform-iii.md

 ---

-# Transform Property: CFrame
+# Transform Property: CFrame Orientation
 ---
 ## Content

 ### Orientation
 Changing the orientation, is very similar to the syntax of changing the position.
-The only difference is that instead of declaring a new CFrame, we'll be declaring an "angle" CFrame, which holds the angle offset of the object.
+The only difference is that instead of declaring a new CFrame, we'll be **declaring an "angle" CFrame**, which holds the angle offset of the object.

 ```lua
 partVariable.CFrame = CFrame.Angle(0,math.rad(90), 0)